Do Antibiotics Offer a Safe, Effective Way to Treat Acne?

 - Erythromycin is an antibiotic that’s been used for years and can help clear acne, but it isn’t the most effective (largely due to antibiotic resistance).
 However, it is often recommended during pregnancy or if you’re breastfeeding.
 It is also one of the few that both adults and kids can take – and won’t cause staining of the teeth.

 If you live in the United States, you probably want to have a discussion with your doctor about the possibility of staining your teeth if you are offered a prescription for Minacin (minocycline) or any form of tetracycline (now sold as a generic).
 If you have brown, black, or Asian skin, or if you are on the Pill, you will need to use at least SPF-15 sunscreen to protect your skin from spotting if you use any antibiotics.

 Antibiotics can also cause deficiencies of the B vitamin folic acid.
 North Americans get lots of folic acid from fortified wheat flour, but people in the rest of the world who take oral antibiotics for acne may need to take a supplement providing at least the recommended daily intake (available even in the European Union).

-The topic antibiotics most often used to treat acne include clindamycin and erythromycin.
+The topical antibiotics most often used to treat acne include clindamycin and erythromycin and often are paired with benzoyl peroxide.
 Topical antibiotics do not carry the risk of as many side effects as oral antibiotics, but they still need to be used with care.
 Here are some practical suggestions for success with topical antibiotic treatment for acne:

-- Antibiotic creams and lotions are usually less irritating that antibiotic gels or serums.
+- Antibiotic creams and lotions are usually less irritating than antibiotic gels or serums.